Map on an App anyone?

 The courses at Burrs Country Park, along with its Activity Centre, have been set up with MOBO controls, so if you download the app, choose yourself a name, and select a Burrs course, the map and control descriptions are placed on your phone and you can use them whenever you want.
 At each control (including the Start/Finish), there is a plaque with a unique QR code – when you reach the control, you touch the app’s camera icon and scan the QR code.
 The control code and current time are saved, and will be uploaded to the MOBO web site, so that your activity is recorded and you can see what other people have done.
 Here’s a little document to help get you going – MOBO_Getting_Started_Guide.

-MapTiler is a very nice App as it is useful to both beginners and experienced orienteers.
+MapTiler is a very nice App as it is useful to both beginners and experienced orienteers and indeed mappers.
 Here’s the MapTiler web site.

 It’s simple.
 It works on smartphones and tablets.
 It displays an Orienteering map and your position on it as a little blue dot.
 If you want to zoom in or out you can do so.
 If you want to fade between your map and a satellite view you can do so, and if you want to set the map (align the north on the map with magnetic north irrespective of the direction in which you are going) you can do that too.
 Doesn’t sound much?
 It’s huge.